Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/card_pictures/custom_card_pictures.md

 - Providing a **custom card database** that points each printing at a picture URL via the `picurl` property.
 - Writing your **own download URL templates**.

 Each of these is described below.
-If pictures are missing or wrong, see @subpage fixing_card_pictures instead.
+If pictures are missing or wrong, see @ref fixing_card_pictures instead.

 # Custom Pictures Folder (CUSTOM)